samdasoxide/django-starter/README.md

     ```bash
     cookiecutter gh:rocketpod/django-starter
     ```
- 3. Take a look around: there are a number of other variables to configure in `provisioning/group_vars/`.
+ 3. Take a look around: once you have templated your new project the newly created `README.md` and `provisioning/README.md` files provide further details.

 ## Contributing